What is a Hub and Spoke Distribution Model?

 How LTL Carriers Use the Hub and Spoke Model

 The purpose of a less than truckload shipment is to transport smaller shipments in a larger truck to a destination.

 However, it’s not always possible to ship a single pallet from California to Florida via one-way transportation.
 To make shipping efficient, an LTL carrier will set up or utilize a series of shipping distribution centers or hubs – where smaller shipments can be bundled together in a single truck heading to a specific destination.

 In a perfect world, a shipper would manage their logistics programs with a single truckload heading to a single destination – then fill that truck with supplies and bring it back to them.
 However, the supply chain is anything but a perfect world and it is rarely ever quite so simple.

-Here is why it’s so beneficial for LTL carriers.
+Here is why it’s so beneficial for LTL carriers…

 A central hub is designed to receive, route, load, and launch multiple shipments to individual destinations.
 A carrier will typically pick a hub distribution location that is centrally located within their network.
-Most primary hubs are built or centrally-located in a major metropolitan location, including Denver, Chicago, Dallas, and other central states.
+Most primary hubs are built in major metropolitan locations, including Denver, Chicago, Houston, and other larger cities.
 Beyond central hubs are regional-based hubs, such as Los Angeles for the Western US, Kansas for central states, Atlanta for the South Eastern US, and Indianapolis.